The 4 Skid Types

 Causes:

-Over-revving the engine in lower gears.
+• Over-revving the engine in lower gears

-Driving habits that involve rapid throttle changes.
+• Driving habits involving rapid throttle changes

 Real-life Examples: